dsa-ou/algoesup/src/docs/writing.md

 If the output is a list, then inputs that produce the empty list are edge cases too.
 In summary, try to think of the 'trickiest' inputs the algorithm has to cope with.

-We provide a small library to support algorithmic essays: file `algoesup.py`.
+We provide a small library to support algorithmic essays: `algoesup`.
 It allows you to easily write and run unit tests.
 Here's an example.
 (The `# fmt: off` and `# fmt: on` lines will be explained later.)
 ```python